 As a supplementary source of information, boxed video games have rating summaries that provide a detailed description of the game’s content and its context.

 The entertainment software industry universally adopted ESRB’s rating system, which is strongly supported by retailers, family advocates, elected officials and government agencies.
 ESRB is described as the gold standard of media rating systems.

 Recent surveys show that 84 percent of parents with children who play video games are aware of ESRB ratings and 88 percent say the ratings are helpful in choosing games for their children.
 The Federal Trade Commission’s latest undercover shopper survey revealed that retailers are the strictest and most effective in enforcing age-rating policies for video games: retailers prevented 87 percent of attempted purchases of Mature-rated games by children under the age of 17.

-ESA also encourages parents to take advantage of the parental controls that are included on all new game platforms.
-For more information about setting up these controls visit http://www.esrb.org/about/resources.jsp.
+ESA encourages parents to take advantage of the parental controls included on all new game platforms.
+Learn more about setting up these controls.